“Well, that was humbling.”

 He closed the door on a laugh and waved goodbye over his shoulder.

 Finally giving up, I shut off the video game and went into the kitchen to make some popcorn.
-I grabbed a random movie, whose title I didn’t even look at, from my VHS collection and popped it in the VCR.
+I grabbed a random movie, whose title I didn’t even look at, from my DVD collection and popped it in the DVD player.
 Then I collapsed onto the couch with my snack and a bottle of Dr. Pepper.
 It wasn’t fifteen minutes into it, and my cell phone rang.
 I grabbed the remote and paused Bruce Willis’ face on the screen

 “Um, hi, is this Gareth?”